Alice Marian Ellen Bale: Death and legacy

-AME Bale Travelling Scholarship and Art Prize
+A. M. E. Bale Travelling Scholarship and Art Prize

-Bale established the biennial A.M.E.
-Bale Travelling Scholarship and Art Prize through her will to support Australian artists in perpetuity.
+Bale established the biennial A. M. E. Bale Travelling Scholarship and Art Prize through her will to support Australian artists in perpetuity.
 The prize "is intended to encourage, support and advance classical training of emerging artists (in their early to mid-career) at any stage of life, who are pursuing the study and practice of traditional art and who desire to study the works of old masters".